tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <img src="{{site.baseurl}}/assets/img/assignments/week-03/laser-3.jpg" class="img-fluid w-100"/>
 <p></p>
 <h6>Second test with plywood 4mm</h6>
-<p>This time we divided the parts to be engraved (rastered) and the parts to be cut into 2 separate layers, export them to JobControl with different outputs (raster and vector), and cut them in 2 separate cuts.
+<p>This time we divided the parts to be raster-engraved and the parts to be vector-cut into 2 separate layers, export them to JobControl with different outputs (raster and vector), and cut them in 2 separate cuts.
 The settings we used for plywood 4mm:</p>
 <ul>
 <li>Engrave (Raster): <strong>speed=100, power=80, PPI/Hz=1000</strong></li>
 <li>Cut: <strong>speed=1, power=75, PPI/Hz=1000</strong></li>